bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  ++ A token is used for authenticate users and give them access to protected pages.

 - [ ] What steps can you take in your web apps to keep your data secure?
+  ++ Use HTTPS.
+Create Private Routes.

 - [ ] Describe how web servers work.
+  ++ Well first you gota tell your parents to stop using the phone, then you spin up AOL and then...JK.
+So servers can mean 2 things, 1. a computer that stores the code for a website or 2. a program that runs on such a computer.
+Each of them are used to store code!

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  ++ GET, POST, PUT, DELETE

 ## Project Set Up